AbrahamSanders/realtime-chatbot/README.md

 however you may experience larger floor transfer offsets (response latencies) on this minimal hardware configuration.

 If you have multiple GPUs, the system will attempt to distribute the models across devices for added performance:
-- If two GPUs are available, one will run the agent (OPT 2.7b) and the other will run Whisper and FastSpeech2 / Bark.
+- If two GPUs are available, one will run the agent (Llama-2-7b) and the other will run Whisper and FastSpeech2 / Bark.
-- On a machine with three or more GPUs, OPT, Whisper, and FastSpeech2 / Bark will each run on their own dedicated GPU to maximize performance.
+- On a machine with three or more GPUs, Llama-2, Whisper, and FastSpeech2 / Bark will each run on their own dedicated GPU to maximize performance.

 Audio input and output devices (microphone + speakers) are required.
 There is currently no built-in echo cancellation functionality, so for the best experience it is recommended to use: